hydephp/buddy/README.md

 Bridging the gap between flatfile content managment and a traditional CMS.
 </p>

+> Note: Currently am working on rewriting the frontend as this version uses a framework that is not accessible.
+Consider this deprecated.

 ## About

 Hyde Buddy is a psuedo-content management system that is built to be a companion to